pkarsy/sshportfw/README.md

 A program doing automatic SSH port forwarding whenever we need to access our SSH-secured network appliances and servers.
 The audience is users/administrators which heavily rely on ssh to access remote devices.

-Typically port forwarding is used to access [OpenWRT](https://openwrt.org/) routers, [Syncthing](https://syncthing.net/) web interfaces, printers (Configuration page and queue),and in general services that (due to security reasons) can only serve the localhost interface.
+Typically port forwarding is used to access [OpenWRT](https://openwrt.org/) routers, [Syncthing](https://syncthing.net/) web interfaces, Print pages, and in general services that (due to security reasons) can only serve the localhost interface.
 Not only that, the ssh config file is very powerfull and allows to bypass firewalls, accessing remotelly and securelly print queues etc, and all that with a security, maturity and flexibility not comparable with any other software.

 The idea is to have sshportfw listening to local addresses such as *127.0.5.1:8080*.
 When we point our browser to this address, openssh client is called automatically and connects to our OpenWRT router.
 The same thing can be achieved with the command (must be executed BEFORE we open the web page)
 ```sh